FOR IMMEDIATE RELEASE

 - Importance of financial purchasing incentives

-The 2018 Fleet Purchasing Outlook is free to NTEA members in print and digital formats.
-Nonmembers can purchase the report in either format for $199.
-For additional detail and report access, visit ntea.com/fpo, or contact NTEA’s team (email@example.com or 800-441-6832).
+The 2020 Fleet Purchasing Outlook is a free report download available to NTEA members.
+Nonmembers can purchase the report for $199.
+For additional detail and report access, visit ntea.com/fpo, or contact NTEA’s team (firstname.lastname@example.org or 800-441-6832).

-Established in 1964, NTEA – The Association for the Work Truck Industry represents more than 2,000 companies that manufacture, distribute, install, sell and repair commercial trucks, truck bodies, truck equipment, trailers and accessories.
+NTEA – The Association for the Work Truck Industry represents more than 2,100 companies that manufacture, distribute, install, sell and repair commercial trucks, truck bodies, truck equipment, trailers and accessories.
 Buyers of work trucks and the major commercial truck chassis manufacturers also belong to the Association.
 NTEA provides in-depth technical information, education, and member programs and services, and produces The Work Truck Show®.
 The Association maintains its administrative headquarters in suburban Detroit and government relations offices in Washington, DC, and Ottawa, Ontario.
+NTEA staff are knowledgeable and experienced in a variety of areas related to the work truck industry.
+Visit ntea.com/meetourexperts to learn more or request an interview.